bbauska/zombiePolitics/README.md

 versities for any vestige of critical thought and dissent, and endlessly spread their message of privatization, deregulation, and commercialization, exercising a power­ iiil influence in the dismantl_ing of all public spheres not dominated by private and commodifying interests.
-These “experts in legitimation,” to use Antonio Gramsci’s prescient phrase, peddle civic ignorance just as they renounce any vestige of public accountability for big business, giant media conglomerates, and financial megacor­ porations.
-How else to explain that nearly twenty percent of the American people believe incorrectly that Obama is a Muslim!
+These "experts in legitimation," to use Antonio Gramsci’s prescient phrase, peddle civic ignorance just as they renounce any vestige of public accountability for big business, giant media conglomerates, and financial megacor­ porations.
+How else to explain that nearly twenty percent of the American people believe incorrectly that Obama is a Muslim!</p>

-Under the new authoritarianism, the corporate state and the punishing state merge as economics drives politics, and repression is increasingly used to contain all those individuals and groups caught in an expanding web of destabilizing inequality and powerlessness that touches everything from the need for basic health
+<p>Under the new authoritarianism, the corporate state and the punishing state
+merge as economics drives politics, and repression is increasingly used to contain all those individuals and groups caught in an expanding web of destabilizing inequality and powerlessness that touches everything from the need for basic health